sigasi/sigasi_insights/content/releasenotes/sigasi-2.3.md

 ============

 Sigasi 2.3.1 brings a quick-fix for unused declarations.
 If your code contains undeclared variables or signals, Sigasi can now **automatically declare them for you**.
-We also further improved the **hierarchy view**, added the official **VHDL 2008 libraries** of IEEE and implemented several improvements and bug fixes.
+We also further improved the **Hierarchy View**, added the official **VHDL 2008 libraries** of IEEE and implemented several improvements and bug fixes.

 QuickFix: declare signal/variable
 ---------------------------------